 Tour de France 16th stage interrupted by protesters; riders pepper sprayed

-BAGNERES DE-LUCHON, France (AP) — Four-time champion Chris Froome was among riders who had their eyes treated for tear gas or pepper spray aimed at the peloton when a farmer’s protest interrupted the 16th stage of the Tour de France on Tuesday.
+BAGNERES DE-LUCHON, France (AP) — Four-time champion Chris Froome was among riders whose eyes needed treatment for tear gas when a farmers' protest interrupted the 16th stage of the Tour de France on Tuesday.

-Froome sits second in the general classification, 1 minute, 39 seconds behind Sky teammate Geraint Thomas.
+Froome sits second in the general classification, 1 minute, 39 seconds behind Sky teammate Thomas.